Bell X-14: Operational history

 The X-14 first flew on 19 February 1957 as a vertical takeoff, hover, then vertical landing.
 The first transition from hover to horizontal flight occurred on 24 May 1958.
 In 1959, its Viper engines were replaced with General Electric J85 engines.
 That year the aircraft was delivered to the NASA Ames Research Center as the X-14A.
 During the development of the P.1127, Hawker test pilots Bill Bedford and Hugh Merewether visited NASA Ames to fly the X-14 and acquaint themselves with jet V/STOL aircraft handling prior to the first flights of the prototype P.1127.
 It served as a test aircraft with NASA until 1981.

-The X-14 project provided a great deal of data on VTOL (Vertical TakeOff and Landing) type aircraft and flight control systems.
+The X14 project provided a great deal of data on VTOL (Vertical Takeoff and Landing) aircraft and flight control systems, served as a vital training platform for the Apollo space program, and directly contributed to the development of the Hawker Harrier and later the Lockheed Martin F-35B.

-In 1971, the X-14A was fitted with new engines (General Electric J85-GE-19) and redesignated the X-14B.
+In 1971, the X-14A was fitted with new engines (General Electric J85-GE-19) and redesigned the X-14B.
 An onboard computer and digital fly-by-wire control system were also installed to enable emulation of landing characteristics of other VTOL aircraft.

+The aircraft was used by NASA as a Moon-landing simulator.
+Neil Armstrong flew the aircraft on numerous occasions.
+Armstrong himself described learning to hover in the X14 as being like “perching on a bubble of hot air.”

-The X-14B was used in this test role until it was damaged beyond repair in a landing accident on 29 May 1981.
+The X-14B was used in this test role until it was damaged in a hard landing on 29 May 1981 and never repaired.
 At the time, there were plans to develop an X-14C with an enclosed cockpit.
 There were also plans for an X-14T trainer.
 None of these further versions got beyond the planning stage.